 Cellnex considers that in the context of its operations complies with applicable environmental protection laws and the Company has procedures designed to encourage and ensure such compliance.
-For the years ended December 31, 2018, 2017 and 2016, the Group did not account for any provision to address potential environmental risks since it considered that there were no significant contingencies associated with potential lawsuits, indemnities or other items, as its operations comply with environmental protection laws and as procedures are in place to foster and ensure compliance.
+For the six-month period ended June 30, 2019 and for the years ended December 31, 2018, 2017 and 2016, the Group did not account for any provision to address potential environmental risks since it considered that there were no significant contingencies associated with potential lawsuits, indemnities or other items, as its operations comply with environmental protection laws and as procedures are in place to foster and ensure compliance.